farhaan-shamsee/AI-ML/README.md

 3. It is useful for exploring the relationships between multiple variables in a dataset.
 4. It can also be used to identify patterns and trends in the data.
 5. Non diagonal are the scatter plots.
+6. Explain diagram:
+   1. Out of the 3 inputs which are the inputs are strongest predictor of sales.
+TV is best, Radio is second best, newspaper is worst.
+   2. Tv has best correlation with sales.
+7. Pairplot can also use to identify outliers in the data.
+8. Diagonals can be studied to find skewness of the data.